Anyone who has spent much time with a toddler or young child knows that young children process their emotions through tantrums.

 2. Don’t rush it

-Their big emotions will come out, so if you rush the tantrum now it will likely continue later, possibly in the middle of Target instead of in your living room.
+Their big emotions will come out, so if you rush the tantrum now it will likely continue later, possibly in the Target aisles instead of in your living room.
 Also, the more you try to interfere with logic or even hugs, the longer the tantrum is likely to last.
 While you’re waiting for them to calm down, keep your tone and body language really calm so that it’s clear that you’re not angry, you’re just looking out for them.
 Wait it out—remember it will pass!
 And next time, try to build in an extra 15 minutes whenever you have to be somewhere at a certain time.

 3. Offer comfort when they’re ready